Angry Harry

 In other words, women are very actively encouraged to be violent towards their men - not only through direct action, but also through the state and its various agencies.
 Indeed, additional encouragement also emanates daily from the media, which continuously urge women to telephone various hotlines.

-And the outcome has been that, for many years now, there has been a torrent of domestic violence and abuse being hurled against men throughout western countries - not only directly, but also through the state and, indeed, from the media.
+And the outcome has been that, for many years now, there has been a torrent of domestic violence and abuse being hurled against men throughout western countries - not only directly, but also through the state.

 And the homicide data unmasks part of the feminist agenda, because the policies that feminists would claim are designed to reduce domestic violence against helpless women clearly do nothing of the sort.
 These women get killed just as often as before.